crystal0523/Instance-segmentation-using-Detectron2/README.md

 # Instance-segmentation-using-Detecron2
 The purpose of this project is to implement a model for the task of instance segmentation using Tiny PASCAL VOC dataset.
 Detectron2 platform is used for this task.
 In particular, the model used is Mask R-CNN with ResNet50 as backbone.
 ImageNet pre-trained weights are used as a starting point for training.
+The whole project is implemented using Google Colab platform.
 ## Dataset
 We use Tiny PASCAL VOC dataset in this project, including 1349 training images and 100 test images.